-Congenital myopathies are a clinically and genetically heterogeneous group of inherited muscular disorders characterized by the onset of childhood, muscle weakness and histopathological features that include: central nuclei, nemaline bodiesand central nuclei.
+Congenital myopathies are a clinically and genetically heterogeneous group of inherited muscular disorders characterized by the onset of childhood, muscle weakness, and histopathological features: central nuclei, nemaline bodies, and central nuclei.

-Recent studies suggest that in> 50% of patients with congenital myopathies had RYR1 mutations.
-These myopathies include nemaline myopathy, disproportion of the congenital fiber type, and central myopathy comprising central core disease and multiminorrea disease.
+Recent studies suggest that> 50% of patients with congenital myopathies had RYR1 mutations.
+These myopathies include nemaline myopathy, the disproportion of the genetic fiber type, and central myopathy comprising central core disease and multiminorrea disease.

 While congenital myopathies are recessive disorders, most patients with central core disease carry dominant mutations in the RYR1 gene.

 Many people with MH are not affected.
-Therefore, it is difficult to identify these people before they are given general anesthesia.
-The family history of the disorder is important, as is the history of any metabolic adverse reaction to anesthesia.
+Therefore, it is difficult to identify these people before giving general anesthesia.
+The family history of the disorder is essential, as is the history of any adverse metabolic reaction to anesthesia.

-The definitive diagnosis of susceptibility to MH is made by the in vitro contracture test performed on the muscle of the leg undergoing biopsy.
+The definitive diagnosis of susceptibility to MH is made by the in vitro contracture test performed on the leg muscle undergoing biopsy.
 These tests are based on the differential contractile response of normal muscle and HM to halothane and caffeine.

-In North America, it is the test for halothane contracture of caffeine (CHCT), and in Europe it is the in vitro contracture test (IVCT for its acronym in English).
-Both tests are invasive, require a muscle biopsy and can only be performed in specialized centers for the diagnosis of Malignant Hyperthermia.
+In North America, it is the test for halothane contracture of caffeine (CHCT), and in Europe, it is the in vitro contracture test (IVCT for its acronym in English).
+Both tests are invasive, require a muscle biopsy, and can only be performed in specialized centers to diagnose Malignant Hyperthermia.

-Dantrolene inhibits the calcium release channel in skeletal muscle without affecting neuromuscular transmission and is effective both for prophylaxis and for the treatment of fulminating MH.
+Dantrolene inhibits the calcium release channel in skeletal muscle without affecting neuromuscular transmission and is effective both for prevention and the treatment of fulminating MH.